A common fear amongst seniors is falling at home.

 - Elders should stay active.
 A physically active elderly person can build and maintain stronger legs and muscles, which can help to reduce the risk of falling.
-In the long run, an exercise program like walking or tai chi can also improve the body’s mobility and flexibility and helps lessen the symptoms of arthritis, which again reduces the chances of falling.
-Even if you walk with a cane or a walker – exercising can help greatly.
+In the long run, an exercise program like walking or tai chi can also improve the body’s mobility and flexibility and helps to lessen the symptoms of arthritis, which again reduces the chances of falling.
+Even if you walk with a cane or a walker – physical activity can help greatly.
 Ask your physician for a referral to a physical therapist to get you started.

 - Stair aids for seniors living in multi level homes.
 There are several types of stair aids that can help seniors who have to use stairs in their home.
 Whether it’s a stair lift or some other type of stair aid – installing these can help to prevent future falls.
 A home assessment by an occupational therapist can help you to identify what changes and assistive devices can help you

 - Make stairs safer.
 Use colored glow in the dark tape on steps or paint each step a different color to help anyone with low visual acuity to identify each step.
 Adding stair treads and additional lighting on the staircase is very important as well.
 Read more about modifying stairs.

 - Wear appropriate eyewear.
 Vision problems can increase the risk of fall in seniors.
-Having your eyes checked regularly and wearing any needed glasses or contact lenses can decrease the risk of falls.
+Having your eyes checked regularly by an eye doctor and wearing any needed glasses or contact lenses can decrease the risk of falls.